suixuhui/ETZEL/README.md

 # ETZEL

 ## Data Preparation
-Prepare the zero-shot entity linking data following <https://github.com/facebookresearch/BLINK>
+Prepare the zero-shot entity linking data following <https://github.com/facebookresearch/BLINK>, please it under `data`

 If you use our code in your work, please cite us.